You are here

 “Life is hard there,” explains Dr. Lewis-Hall.
 “And the burden of poverty often falls heavily on women and children.
 The people of Malawi want what we want: a society marked by equality and opportunity.
 And that’s where we come in.”

 Through their partnership, the Pfizer Foundation and Save the Children provide vital newborn services like checkups and immunizations, along with help and advice in family planning.
+See Freda discuss the impact of the Pfizer Foundation’s partnership with Save the Children in Malawi in the video below.

 “Our vision: keep families in Malawi healthy, and every new mother engaged in her future,” Dr. Lewis-Hall says.
 “At Pfizer, we believe that when it comes to healthcare, every individual matters.”